Fun Exercises For The Elderly

 My Dad is a real champ when it comes to knowing exercises for the elderly.
 Some of them he devised himself and has been doing for years.
 Others are movements I taught him and we do together.
 Both of us are a bit home bound right now – he is elderly, and I'm a full-time caregiver.
 So it's not easy for me to get out on a regular basis for classes.

-And what he did was really easy (aside from golfing 18 holes several times a week until he was 93, then lost too much sight to keep it up).
+What he did was really easy -- (aside from golfing 18 holes several times a week until he was 93, then lost too much sight to keep it up).
 So he's been exercising his whole life.
 But it's never too late to start.
 At least some of the exercises for the elderly that he does can be used by almost anyone.
 "The secret," he says, "is to just move something, somewhere, every day."
 Even if you're in bed.

 Dad's particular daily routine involves: rotating or moving all of his joints and limbs; walking paces around the house or outdoors; pulling exercise bungee cords tied to the sides of his chair for his arms; lifting 5 pound weights from his chair (as he is doing in the photo to the right); going up and down the stairs (with me) twice daily; gentle knee bends; various leg stretches; simple chair yoga movements with me.